bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Props & Conditional Rendering**

   - :pencil: 14: Pass a string to a component using JSX functional component (Peter)
-  - :pencil2: 15: Access props using `this.props`, passing a string to a React Component (Peter)
+  - :pencil2: 15: Access props using `this.props`, passing a string to a React Component (Peter - needs instructions)
-  - :pencil2: 16: Pass an array to a component using JSX (Peter)
+  - :pencil2: 16: Pass an array to a component using JSX (Peter - needs instructions)
   - :pencil: 17: Set the default props using the defaultProps static component property
   - :pencil: 18: Override defaultProps *(cannot check `defaultProps` on child)*
   - :pencil: 19: Define Component propTypes *(regex `.includes` test for `propTypes`)*